ericserka/elixir-identicon-generator/README.md

 # Identicon generator

-This project generates an Identicon similar to what Github defines as a user's profile picture and was developed in elixir.
+This project generates an Identicon similar to what Github defines as a user's profile picture from MD5 from an input string and was developed in elixir.

 ## Usage